 First things first, preheat your oven to 350°F (175°C).
 This is crucial for even baking.

-Now, let’s move on to the wet ingredients.
-Melt the butter and combine it with the sugar in a large bowl.
-Whisk until it’s smooth and creamy.
+Melt the butter, then add it to the sugar in a large bowl.
+Whisk it together until you’ve got something smooth and creamy.
+It shouldn’t take long.

 Add the eggs one at a time, whisking well after each addition.
 This helps incorporate air and makes the brownies light and fudgy.